 - A Savior is Born: The birth of Jesus in a manger, both fulfilled prophesy and indicated to the world that He was a king who had come to win the hearts and souls of all mankind, whether rich or poor.
 He said..."My kingdom is not of this world".

 - Christ's Ministry: The ministry of Christ lasted only about three years.
 The Beatitudes is one of the most memorable and most quoted parts of His ministry.
-A large flat rock praying hands, symbolizes the place where Jesus may have stood or sat to deliver the Sermon on the Mount.
-Jesus or God is mentioned seventy six times, in the Bible, as "the rock".
+A large flat rock with a larger-than-life carving of Jesus symbolizes the place where Jesus may have stood to deliver the Sermon on the Mount.
+Jesus or God is mentioned seventy six times, in the Bible, as "the Rock".

 - The Three Crosses of Calvary: The cross of Jesus represents the price that was paid for the sins of mankind and the "way" to eternal life; Jesus said "I am the way..."
 John 14:6.
 Even the Roman Centurion, who helped crucify Jesus, stood at the foot of His cross after Jesus died, and exclaimed..."Surely, He was the son of God".
 (Matthew 27:54 N.I.V.)

-- The crosses of the two thieves represents mankind, condemned without a Savior.
+- The crosses of the two thieves: The crosses represent mankind, condemned without a Savior.
 One accepted the way to eternal life by believing in Jesus as God's Son and one rejected the way to eternal life.
 That same choice remains for everyone, to this day.

 - The large erosion area: Just as this memorial will help heal the wound in the land, hopefully it can also help heal the wounds of broken hearts and broken lives of those who have never accepted Christ and of some Christians who have turned away from Christ and let sin overtake their lives.